-Our priority is to ensure that all children, including children with SEND have access to good or outstanding lessons which are appropriately differentiated and personalised to meet the needs of individual children.
+Our priority is to ensure that all children, including children with SEND have access to good or outstanding lessons which are appropriately personalised to meet the needs of individual children.
+We do this through adaptive teaching.
+We recognise that prompts, scaffolds and changes to the physical learning environment can help some pupils with SEND.
 We also recognise that some children will require educational provision that is 'additional to' or 'different from' this.